extension-js/extension.js/programs/create/templates/javascript/README.md

 # JavaScript Starter Extension

-> JavaScript-based extension with a sidebar panel.
-Adds a sidebar with a simple page.
+> Adds a sidebar panel to the browser with a simple page.

 ![screenshot](./public/screenshot.png)